15 Potential Health Benefits Of Avocado Leaf

 Studies show that these compounds may help fight off harmful bacteria and viruses by stopping them from growing and copying themselves.

-For example, a study published in 2005 found that extracts of avocado leaves could stop the growth of E. coli and Staphylococcus aureus, among other bacteria.
+A study found that extracts of avocado leaves could stop the growth of E. coli and Staphylococcus aureus, among other bacteria.

 Other studies have shown that avocado leaves may also be able to kill viruses and fungi.

-In a 2013 study, it was found that an extract made from avocado leaves could stop the herpes simplex virus from spreading.
+In another study, it was found that an extract made from avocado leaves could stop the herpes simplex virus from spreading.

 Even though these results are encouraging, more research is still needed to fully understand the possible antimicrobial effects of avocado leaves, as well as whether or not they are safe and effective for humans.